 What treatments are available for fentanyl addiction at Virtue Recovery Las Vegas?

-At Virtue Recovery Las Vegas, we offer a comprehensive treatment program including medical detox, medication-assisted treatment (MAT), individual and group therapy, and holistic therapies.
+At Virtue Recovery Las Vegas, we offer a comprehensive treatment program that includes medical detox, medication-assisted treatment (MAT), individual and group therapy, and holistic therapies.

 How does medical detox for fentanyl addiction work?